polkadot-developers/substrate-docs/content/md/en/docs/main-docs/install/windows.md

     ```bash
     cd substrate-node-template
     ```

-1. Switch to the version of the repository that has the `latest` tag by running the following command:

-    ```bash
-    git checkout latest
-    ```

-    This command checks out the repository in a detached state.
-    If you want to save your changes, you can create a branch from this state.

 1. Compile the node template by running the following command:

     ```bash
+	# We always want to build in release mode when intending to run and/or test any node
-    cargo build --release
+    cargo b -r
     ```

-    Because of the number of packages required, compiling the node can take several minutes.
+    Because of the number of crates required, compiling the node can take several minutes.

 After the build completes successfully, your local computer is ready for Substrate development activity.